bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 $ mix exto.migrate
 ```

-Next step is adding a helper function to the `Contact` model module, to build the query:
+Next step is adding a helper function to the `Contact` model module, which builds the query
+that compares a `ts_query`, with the received string, to the `ts_vector` we have just created:

 ```elixit
 # web/models/contact.ex